Alec Baldwin shares message defending ‘Rust’ conditions - NewsBreak

 “The story being spun of us being overworked and surrounded by unsafe, chaotic conditions is (expletive),” Davis wrote.

-Davis went on to discuss why some crew members had walked out that morning, saying camera crews wanted fancier hotels and it was “NOT that they were unsafe.”
+Davis went on to discuss why some crew members had walked out that morning, saying camera crews wanted fancier hotels and it was “NOT that they were unsafe.”‘Rust’ assistant director hopes for film industry changes

 Davis also defended hiring the armorer on the set and the number of hours crew members worked.